yiisoft/yii2/docs/guide/runtime-routing.md

 - If the route has no leading slash, it is considered to be a route relative to the current module and will be prepended with the [[\yii\base\Module::uniqueId|uniqueId]] value of the current module.

+Starting from version 2.0.2, you may specify a route in terms of an [alias](concept-aliases.md).
+If this is the case, the alias will first be converted into the actual route which will then be turned into an absolute route according to the above rules.

 For example, assume the current module is `admin` and the current controller is `post`,

 ```php